azuzic/pdf-maker/README.md

 # PDF-Maker

-PDF-Maker is a Vue3 Vite web application designed for creating and exporting PDF templates.
+PDF-Template Maker is a Vue3 Vite web application designed for creating and exporting PDF templates.
 This app provides a user-friendly interface for crafting personalized PDF documents by utilizing HTML elements.

 ## Features

 - **Drag-and-Drop Editing:** Arrange and customize elements within your PDF templates using vue-draggable
 - **Text Editing:** Edit text content using vue3-quill & katex
-- **Svaing templates and PDF Export:** Save and load your templates for later use.
+- **Saving templates and PDF Export:** Save and load your templates for later use.
 Export your PDFs using vue-html-to-paper

 ## Getting Started